 Peoples and the Environment

-We are constantly working hard to help protect the environment for our families, communities, and future generations.
+We are constantly working hard to help protect the environment for our families, customers, communities, and future generations.
 Our commitment to the environment is one of our core pillars, and it is woven into everything we do.

 It’s easy to say we should stop using certain energy sources.
 For engineers and other thoughtful leaders, it’s clear that transitions from trillions of dollars of infrastructure to new systems will take a long time.
 In the meantime, we should focus on innovation that improves what we have at hand, while showing more concern for lower-income energy consumers.- Peoples CEO Morgan O'Brien

 Last year, we helped the National Aviary raise $35,000 to support their Avian Conservation Fund.
 If you've never visited the Aviary, you're missing out!
 Stop by for the chance to see some amazing things...like the work they do to protect African Penguins.
 And be sure to take a look at this 360 video of a penguin feeding!

 Peoples' partnership with the Westmoreland Conservation District started in the late 1960s when one of our employees, J. Roy Houston, began to get involved with the organization.
 Roy then became the District's chairman and its greatest champion, and was an advocate for the WCD for four decades.
 Today, we continue to uphold Roy's legacy by not only supporting the Westmoreland Conservation District and all of the phenomenal work they do, but by finding new ways we, at Peoples, can make conservation a part of our everyday practices.